davidebolo1993/VISOR/README.md

 - INFO for 'tr contraction' must be _motif:number_; motif is a valid DNA motif, number is number of motif to delete
 - INFO for 'ptr' must be _motif:number_; motif motif is a valid DNA motif, number is number of motif to insert
 - INFO for 'atr' must be _motif:number:altnum_; motif is a valid DNA motif, number is number of motif to insert, altnum is the number of alterations; alterations are randomly chosen from 'insertion','deletion','substitution' and each involves one nucleotide only
-- INFO for 'translocation cut-paste' must be _haplotype:chromosome:breakpoint_; haplotype is the haplotype in which region will be translocated ('h1' or 'h2'), chromosome is the chromosome in which region will be translocated (chr1-22, chrX, chrY and chrM are allowed) and breakpoint is the number of the base immediately after which translocated region will be put
+- INFO for 'translocation cut-paste' must be _haplotype:chromosome:breakpoint:orientation_; haplotype is the haplotype in which region will be translocated ('h1' or 'h2'), chromosome is the chromosome in which region will be translocated (chr1-22, chrX, chrY and chrM are allowed), breakpoint is the number of the base immediately after which translocated region will be put and orientation is the orientation of the sequence ('forward', as it was for the original region, or 'reverse', inverted).
 - INFO for 'translocation copy-paste' is the same for 'translocation cut-paste'

 ### An example .bed file is included in Examples/example.bed